CuiweiCheng/matrix/README.md

 ## Optimize the portfolios by Quadratic Optimization
 ### Step1: Set parameters
-Set the lower bounds, upper bounds and expected return rate for n stocks.
+Set the lower bounds, upper bounds and expected return rate for `n` stocks.
-Set lambda denoting the risk preference in the Markov Model:
+Set `lambda` denoting the risk preference in the Markov Model:
-Set (or calculated from original stock price data) the covariance matrix of the n stocks
+Set (or calculated from original stock price data) the covariance matrix of the `n` stocks
-### Step2: Utilize First Order Method and iterate enough times
+### Step2: Utilize `First Order Method` and iterate enough times to achieve optimal weight of `n` stocks
-We then get the optimal weight of n stocks and the corresponding minimum value of the portfolio based on these n stocks
+We then get the optimal weight of `n` stocks and the corresponding minimum value of the portfolio based on these `n` stocks